helios-earth/helios-sdk-python/docs/user/install.rst

 $ git clone https://github.com/harris-helios/helios-sdk-python.git

-At this point it is a good idea to add the HeliosSDK package to your **PYTHONPATH**.
+At this point it is a good idea to add the package to your **PYTHONPATH**.
 This will allow you to ``import helios`` from any location.

 Dependencies